You Support This Site

 Jack is now like, the Gilligan's Island Professor and is recruited to be the ship's doctor (Hey Jack, you know something about medicine, don't you?
 Well come help us with this beautiful, half naked woman!).
 Since when do commercial vessels of this crew size go out without at least one trained... aw forget it!

 I mean, anyone can be dumb, but bat sonar could pass through her skull without a bounce!
-Throughout the duration of the trip, the men fawn over her and she does her part by dressing up like Daisy Duke and cock teasing one and all.
-Not a good idea on long ship voyages, especially with an allegedly evil crew, but what the hell would she know?
+Throughout the duration of the trip, the men fawn over her and she does her part by dressing up like Daisy Duke, bending over and obliviously cock teasing one and all.
+Not a good idea on long ship voyages, especially with an allegedly Evil Crew, R! but what the hell would she know?

 The elitist, smarter than thou, Jack, falls for Dwan.
 I don't mean laid today, gone tomorrow, but he falls in love with her.
 Princeton educated activist professor falls for confused simpleton.
 Imagine the faculty cocktail parties.